shivannis/xandr-docs-public/xandr-docs/articles/invest/universal-pixel-code-structure.md

 ---
-title : Microsoft Invest - Universal Pixel Code Structure description : Learn about the universal pixel code structure.
-The general universal pixel code deployed in the `<head>` tag on each page of the advertiser website is different from the pixel code required for standard and custom events, which is deployed only on pages of interest.
+title: Microsoft Invest - Universal Pixel Code Structure
+description: Learn about the universal pixel code structure.
+The general universal pixel code deployed in the `<head>` tag on each page of the advertiser website is different from the pixel code required for standard and custom events, which is deployed only on pages of interest. ms.date: 10/28/2023
 ---